LamaAni/infer/README.md

 ## Commands

-In `ZCli`, all commands are constructed as sentences, an example for a simple command would be,
+In `infer`, all commands are constructed as sentences, an example for a simple command would be,

 ```
 myapp run special case positional_1 --flag --arg val positional_2